Recognize Your Child Has the Mumps and How to Treat Them

 Mumps are known to be very common in children between the ages of 2 to 5 years but it can also be contacted by adults especially during winter or spring seasons.

-- 1For the first 48 hours of contacting the disease, an adult or even a child can experience the following symptoms and signs
+- 1In the first 48 hours of contacting the disease, an adult or even a child can experience the following symptoms;

-- 2On the third day of the disease, the affected individual will have parotid gland swelling which will be very tender to touch.This inflammation may last for up to 10 days although it may not be as severe in adults as it is always in children
+- 2On the third day of the disease, the affected individual will have parotid gland swelling which will be very tender to touch.This inflammation may last up to 10 days, although it's usually not as severe in adults, as it is in children.

-- 3They will also experience some respiratory problems which are not specific.
+- 3Some respiratory problems which are not specific.

-- 4Men may also experience testicle lump and pain.
+- 4Men may also experience testicular lumps and/or pain.